EvolEcolGroup/data_paper_genetic_pipeline/README.md

 ## Modern and ancient samples

-After VCF files have been generated for both modern adn ancient samples, they can be merged into a final dataset
+After VCF files have been generated for both modern and ancient samples, they can be merged into a final dataset

 1. Merging VCF files.
 2. Filtering final dataset.